How Long Is 40 M

 The best way to understand 40 meters is to compare it to things you already know.
 Here are some relatable examples:

 • Olympic Swimming Pool: An Olympic-size swimming pool is 50 meters long.
-Therefore, 40 meters is slightly shorter than an Olympic pool – approximately 80% of its length.
+So, 40 meters is slightly shorter than an Olympic pool – approximately 80% of its length.
 Imagine standing at one end and swimming three-quarters of the way across.

 • Building Height: A four-story building might be approximately 12-16 meters tall.
 40 meters is significantly taller, equivalent to perhaps a 2-3 story building stacked on top of another.